nkrot/android-studies/RSSReader/README.md

 ====

 1. handle exceptions correctly
-2. nicer layout, maybe rescale the picture
+2. [+] nicer layout, maybe rescale the picture.
+3. align the picture to the top
-3. ? show the complete News text (description) in a separate activity.
+4. ? show the complete News text (description) in a separate activity.
 In this case the main list may contain the Image, the Date and the Title only
-4. ? perform RSS downloading and parsing in background (using AsyncTask)
+5. ? perform RSS downloading and parsing in background (using AsyncTask)

 Useful links
 ============